 Architecture schools consider a strong liberal arts background, like the one you'll receive at Colgate, to be advantageous for professional development.
 In addition to this liberal arts background, you can also receive targeted architectural instruction while on campus.

-More about Pre-Architecturehere is an architectural studies emphasis within the university's Department of Art and Art History.
+.
 While not required for graduate admissions, you're urged to consider pursuing the program if you're interested in pursuing architectural studies in graduate school.

 As soon as you arrive at Colgate, you are urged to speak to the art and art history department’s pre-architecture adviser.